xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 We want to add gender to our GraphQL query.
 To do so, we'll do something very similar to what we did in the Hasura console:

-1. Copy the Alignment struct & paste it right beneath itself
+1. Copy the `Alignment` struct & paste it right beneath itself
-2. In the copy, change 'Alignment' to 'Gender'
+2. In the copy, change `Alignment` to `Gender`
-3. Change 'Value string: 'graphql:"alignment"' to 'Value string: 'graphql:"gender"'
+3. Change `Value string: 'graphql:"alignment"` to `Value string: 'graphql:"gender"`

 It should look like this: